mbdavid/LiteDB/README.md

 // Re-use mapper from global instance var mapper = BsonMapper.Global;

-// "Produts" and "Customer" are from other collections (not embedded document) mapper.Entity<Order>()
+// "Products" and "Customer" are from other collections (not embedded document) mapper.Entity<Order>()
     .DbRef(x => x.Customer, "customers")   // 1 to 1/0 reference
     .DbRef(x => x.Products, "products")    // 1 to Many reference